 There is no data collection on Australian adults involved in non-accredited basic education programs delivered by ACE providers.
 We do know from a one-off study that thousands of Australian adults are involved (Dymock, 2007).
-The Dymock study was the first (and only known to the author) attempt to gauge the extent of provision of non-accredited literacy and numeracy training across Australia, that was taken to include: courses and other activities where students were given a statement of attainment or participation but not accredited qualifications (for example, Certificate I); instances where students undertook specific language, literacy or numeracy embedded in other courses and adult English as a second language students, adult literacy for native speakers of English, and adult numeracy students.
+The Dymock study was the first (and only known to the author) attempt to gauge the extent of non-accredited literacy and numeracy training provision across Australia.

+Dymock's data includes courses and activities where students received a statement of attainment or participation, but not accredited qualifications, in the following areas:

+- specific language, literacy or numeracy embedded in other courses - adult English as a second language - adult literacy for native speakers of English - adult numeracy.

 The data Dymock collected via a national survey sent to providers was reported in a variety of ways that made it not possible to arrive at an accurate figure for the number of students who were receiving non-accredited language, literacy and numeracy help.
-However, there appeared to be around 4000 students engaged with the 125 providers who responded to the survey from across Australia, except the Northern Territory.
-The students in these courses were indicated by the majority of providers to be mostly aged between 30-49 years, with strong representation also from the 20-29 years and 50-59 years cohorts.
+However, there appeared to be around 4000 students engaged with the 125 providers who responded to the survey from across Australia, except the